SPT-3G D1: A Measurement of Secondary Cosmic Microwave Background Anisotropy Power: Parameter constraints

 A particular concern for the kSZ power is its potential degeneracy with the lensed, primary CMB anisotropy, as both signals have an identical frequency dependence.
 As noted in \S\ref{subsec:cmb}, we normally assume a Gaussian prior on the \lcdm{} parameters derived from the \textit{Planck} 2018 results \citep{planck18-6}.
 This Planck prior has been used for the kSZ and tSZ results just discussed.
 We now test what happens if priors based on the CMB-SPA and CMB-SPA-notau chains from \cite{camphuis25} are used instead.

 We see negligible shifts in the kSZ and tSZ power at $\ell=3000$ between the three \lcdm{} priors for both major model choices: Agora templates and free CIB + power-law SZ.
 The median tSZ and kSZ powers at $\ell=3000$ shift by less than $0.2\,\sigma$ across the three CMB priors.
-However, while the power at 3000 is stable, the two SPA priors do shift the posteriors on the power-law exponents, dropping the median kSZ and tSZ power-law exponents by 0.4 and 2.1\,$\sigma$ respectively.
-The lower power-law exponent with the CMB-SPA prior flattens the recovered tSZ power and moves the peak towards $\ell\sim3000$.
+The power-law exponents are also stable, with shifts of less that $0.1\,\sigma$ across the three CMB priors.
 We show the inferred change in kSZ power between $\ell=2500$ and $\ell=3500$ for the baseline Planck 2018 prior and the CMB-SPA prior in Fig.~\ref{fig:dksz1d} (the CMB-SPA and CMB-SPA-notau results are very similar).
-The lower power-law exponent with the CMB-SPA prior causes the recovered kSZ power to drop with $\ell$, although the two posteriors have significant overlap.
+The two posteriors are consistent with each other.